drewdeponte/tagalong/README.md

 ## Credits

 I just wanted to thank all of the other open source Rails tagging plugins out there.
 Especially, [acts-as-taggable-on](http://github.com/mbleigh/acts-as-taggable-on), [is_taggable](http://github.com/jamesgolick/is_taggable), and [rocket_tag](http://github.com/bradphelan/rocket_tag).
 I learned a lot from you all.
-Thanks!

 I also want to thank [RealPractice, Inc.](http://realpractice.com) for donating some developer hours to the project as well as being our initial user.